gregorywong/leaderboard/README.md

 # leaderboard
 A leaderboard display for FreeCodeCamp built using React and Bootstrap.
-Edit

 ## How to use the files?